ArthurFerreira2/Herve/README.md

 At this time I'm planning only :
 - Flat memory (no MMU)
 - Two memory mapped I/O : getChar and putChar until I implement ecall
-- Restricted to this RV32I ISA (no fence)
+- Restricted to the RV32I ISA (with fence implemented as NOP)

 ## loader